The all-new Subaru Forester, while looking eerily like its predecessor, is actually a completely new vehicle - inside and out.

 As for the driving dynamics, the all-new Forester is by no means a challenger to the Mazda CX-5, but where the Forester claws back is how predictable the handling is, on top of the hallmark Symmetrical AWD system.

 On one particular section of the go-kart circuit, we had to accelerate each SUV out of a turn, trying to provoke understeer.
 While the CX-5’s driving dynamics was the benchmark amongst SUVs, the all-new Forester managed to resist understeering when the Mazda understeered badly, with ESP kicking in.
 But we should also note that both cars were not using identical tyres and we weren't able to verify the respective tyre pressures.
+It is afterall a Mazda car arranged by Subaru for a Subaru event.

 Moving to the off-road section, the all-new Forester further cemented its off-road credentials as it took on the entire course with relative ease thanks to a whole suite of electronic wizardry and gizmos, including the new Special X-Mode, Symmetrical AWD system with Active Torque Split, and Hill Descent Control.